-Our new client services charter is about how we must treat our clients.
+Our client services charter is about how we must treat our clients.
 It also explains to our clients what they can do to help us treat them well.
 As outlined in the charter, if you are unhappy with the quality of our services or about a decision we have made, you can contact us.
-If […]Read More
+If we […]Read More

 The Commission’s current social inclusion plan (2019-22) broadens our commitment to creating an inclusive community that respects and realises everyone’s rights.

 Previous disability action plans reflect a longstanding commitment to promoting the rights of people with disability.